WokLibCodeClub/.github/profile/README.md

 ![bbc micro:bit v2](microbit_v2-removebg.png)![Robo:bit buggy](buggy.png)

-We wrote code for the buggy last time, and we will adjust this so the buggy con be controlled by radio signals.
+We wrote code for the buggy last time, and we will adjust this so the buggy can be controlled by radio signals.
 We will then write code for a second microbit - the "controller" - which will send commands to the buggy.

 ### Challenges for more experienced Python coders: